JaKooLit/Ubuntu-Hyprland/README.md

 <br/>
 </div>

+> [!NOTE]
-### 🛋️ Why I created a separate branch for Ubuntu 24.04 LTS
+> Ubuntu 24.04 LTS specific
-- With latest Hyprland v0.40.0 released, it wont build on Ubuntu 24.04 LTS.
-Reason is that Ubuntu did not update their wayland-protocol.
-Its the reason why it wont build.
+- Latest Hyprland version that is compatible with Ubuntu 24.04 is Hyprland v0.39.1.
+Reason is that some dependencies are old so newer Hyprland wont build on it.
-- This is the reason why I have to set a specific release version on Hyprland packages including its eco-system as it is most likely wayland protocol wont be updated since its an LTS version.
+- This is the reason why I have to set a specific release version on Hyprland packages including its eco-system and pre-configured DOTS as it is most likely wayland protocol wont be updated since its an LTS version.

 <div align="center">
 👇 KOOL's Hyprland-Dots related Links 👇